-- Focus on the most useful vocabulary (either based on which words are most common in the language, or based on the specific scenarios you’re likely to encounter, or some combination) to apply the 80/20 Principle.
+- Focus on the most useful vocabulary – either based on which words are most common in the language, or based on the specific scenarios you’re likely to encounter, or some combination.
+That’s how you apply the 80/20 Principle.

-And don’t forget to make it fun.
-The Mango app helped me with that, but so did daily fun interactions with Thai people (that I never could have had without putting in a little effort up front).
+Don’t forget to make it fun!
+The Mango app helped me with that, but so did enjoyable daily interactions with Thai people (that I never could have had without putting in a little effort up front).

-Best of luck to you on your language journey, and as always let me know if you have any questions or suggestions.
+Best of luck to you on your language journey.

 If there are any mistakes in the post, I blame jet lag. 🙂